Multi Age Cluster Class: Vancouver Multi-Age Cluster Class

 There were previous incarnations of MACC at Lord Nelson Elementary School, Queen Mary Elementary School, and David Livingstone Elementary School, but the program has shrunk slightly and relocated to its current base schools over the years due to a combination of VSB funding cuts, seismic upgrades, and perceived population shifts.
-In addition, there are other MACC programs outside Vancouver, such as Berkshire Park Elementary School, Hyland Elementary School, Erma Stephenson Elementary School and Chantrell Creek Elementary School, all of which are located in Surrey.
-All four Surrey programs are Grades 5–7.
-Surrey is currently in consideration of adding a high school program.
-In Vancouver, there also used to be a high school MACC program at Kitsilano Secondary School, though in Vancouver the concept has evolved into the 'Mini-School', of which most MACC graduates attend.
-The Tri-Cities (Port Coquitlam, Coquitlam, Port Moody) has three MACC equipped schools, namely Citadel Middle School, Hillcrest Middle School, and Kwayhquitlum Middle School.
-In 2014, two MACC sites were added in Burnaby (School District 41) at Capitol Hill Elementary School and Suncrest Elementary.
-Both of these schools have a grade 4/5 and 6/7 class.
-There is also a Mini-School program located at Alpha Secondary School.
+A high school MACC program previously existed at Kitsilano Secondary School, though in the concept has evolved into the 'Mini-School', of which most MACC graduates attend.